Kunzeu/Kunzeu-Bot/README.md

 Kunzeu Bot is a third-party application and is not affiliated with or endorsed by ArenaNet or Guild Wars 2.
 The bot is provided as-is and usage is at your own risk.

+## Contact

+You can contact me on Discord: Kunzeu

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.